janos-r/agent-tag-bevy/README.md

 ## Problems

 I had issues with very basic principles while using pointers.
 I have a `Vec<Agents>`, but every single `Agent` wats to have a link to the parent `Vec` also.
 I made it work with weak links.
-Luckily I found this excelent page in the [Rust Book](https://doc.rust-lang.org/stable/book/ch15-06-reference-cycles.html#adding-a-reference-from-a-child-to-its-parent) that perfectly describes this issue.
+Luckily I found this excellent page in the [Rust Book](https://doc.rust-lang.org/stable/book/ch15-06-reference-cycles.html#adding-a-reference-from-a-child-to-its-parent) that perfectly describes this issue.
 You get a stack overflow, a reference cycle, if a child references it's own parent with just a Rc.
 Thanks to the Weak link, that is blind until it's upgraded, you get the structure working.
 But if you than want to use it for mutation, you still can't use a already used reference, so you have to hack around it like I did with cloning the whole state and using only its links that way.
 This can be seen in the example from my old code bellow with my original comments that I left there for future me.

 This later version was made with `Arc<Mutex<World>>` for the parent and you can just clone it to the Agents.
 But the proper single-thread code was with `Rc<RefCell<World>>` for the parent and through `Rc::downgrade(world)` you store it in the agents as `Weak<RefCell<World>>`.
 That's why in this example, you access the links with just `.lock()`.
 In the single-thread case you have to use `.borrow()` and `.borrow_mut()` when working from the parent (World).
 And prepend it with `.upgrade()` when working from inside the child (Agent).
 It's ironic that the single-thread syntax is a little more complicated, but it is good to know both ways.